IBM/EEL-agentic-ai-bootcamp/docs/labs/lab2.md

     ![1](../imagesLab7/skill4.png)

-5. In Skill Catalog , search for **Microsoft Outlook** , search for **Send an email** skill click on it .
+5. In Skill Catalog , search for **Microsoft Outlook** , search for **Send an email** skill click on it and Add skill .
 Click on **Connect App** .
-Provide your outlook credentials .[wo-test1@ibmappcon.onmicrosoft.com/WatsonTestUser@123456]
+Provide your outlook credentials - wo-test1@ibmappcon.onmicrosoft.com / WatsonTestUser@123456

 6. Before importing skill flow , it is essential thats the skills comprising the skill flow are part of skill catalog .
-Now follow steps 1 and 2 to  import the skill flow **customer Onboard.json**
+Now follow steps 1 and 2 to  import the skill flow **customer Onboard.json** (provided as part of labs)

 7. Enhance the skill flow and publish it .